VasilisAvgoustakis/citizen-quest/README.md

 The .env file has other configuration keys that affect the environment.

+The `app.config.json` file in the root directory contains build-time configuration settings.

 ## Server APIs

 The server has both an HTTP and a WebSocket API.
 Their specifications are: